-Equity Crowdfunding is the new way for everyday investors, mums and dads, and the millennial generation, to invest in early-stage and growth-stage businesses.
+Equity Crowdfunding is a way for everyday investors, mums and dads, and the millennial generation, to invest in early-stage and growth-stage businesses.
 Unlike platforms like Kickstarter (which gives you rewards for crowdfunding), Equity Crowdfunding gives investors part-ownership (or equity share) in a business that they help to fund.

 Where traditionally, this capital raising space was dominated by wealthy individuals, venture capitalists and angel investors, now through OnMarket, everyone can handpick, gain a stake and invest in start-ups, early-stage and growth-stage businesses.

-This innovative type of funding has recently been enabled in Australia by the Crowd-sourced Funding Act 2017.
-As seen from the successful operation of Equity Crowdfunding overseas, this disruption to the way firms can raise finance is an exciting one – the extent of Equity Crowdfunding stood at $2.5bn globally in 2015, and some companies have already raised more than £1m each in the UK.
+This innovative type of funding has been enabled in Australia by the Crowd-sourced Funding Act 2017.
+As seen from the successful operation of Equity Crowdfunding overseas, this disruption to the way firms can raise finance is an exciting one.
 So it is clear that there is great potential in Australia, where investor interest is high and early-stage businesses are increasingly welcoming this type of funding.